Seamus Mullenmbg Food Contributor

-Diagnosed with rheumatoid arthritis in 2007, Seamus was forced to rethink his relationship with food, and through diet, exercise and lifestyle changes was able to turn his health around and thrive.
+Diagnosed with rheumatoid arthritis in 2007, Mullen was forced to rethink his relationship with food, and through diet, exercise and lifestyle changes was able to turn his health around and thrive.
 He's been featured in The New York Times, Bon Appetit, Men’s Journal, and more.

 Connect with Seamus Mullen